hchristinasmith/README/README.md

 Welcome to my GitHub Profile!

 ## About Me
+I’m a software developer with a background in soil microbiology, and I’ve just completed an intensive full-time training at Dev Academy (Autumn/Winter 2025 cohort).
+My journey into tech grew out of a desire to understand and regenerate soil ecosystems.
+I spent years fascinated by the incredible complexity and potential that the soil holds, and how microscopic life shapes the health of our land.
+But I realised I wanted to do more than analyse.
+I wanted to build creative, practical tools that could actually drive change.

-I’m a software developer who recently completed full-time training at Dev Academy (Autumn/Winter 2025 cohort).
-Before diving into coding, I was deeply interested in soil microbiology and understanding it for soil regeneration — and I’m excited to blend science and technology to explore new possibilities at this intersection.
-I also love collaborating in start-up environments and small teams, where creativity, agility, and close teamwork bring ideas to life.
+During my time at Dev Academy, I haved remembered my love for collaborating with others ant thinking creatively.
+I especially thrive in start-up environments and small teams, where creativity, agility, and close teamwork bring ideas to life.

 Transitioning into tech has been such a fun experience.
 Starting from zero just 9 weeks ago, I’ve been amazed by what myself and the other students have been able to build in such a short amount of time.
 It’s given me the confidence to dive into this industry and immerse myself in some cool tech.

 ---